FH-Complete/FHC-Core-Extension/README.md

 # FHC-Core-Extension
-Template for FH-Complete Core Extension
+This Repository is a Template for new FH-Complete Core Extensions